Video copy detection: Content-based signature

-In this technique, a unique signature is created for the video on the basis of the video's content.
+In this technique, a unique signature is created for the video based on the video's content.
 Various video copy detection algorithms exist that use features of the video's content to assign the video a unique videohash.
 The fingerprint can be compared with other videohashes in a database.

 This type of algorithm has a significant problem: if various aspects of the videos' contents are similar, it is difficult for an algorithm to determine whether the video in question is a copy of the original or merely similar to it.
-In such a case (e.g., two distinct news broadcasts), the algorithm can return that the video in question is a copy as the news broadcast often involve similar kind of banner and presenter often sit in a similar position.
+In such a case (e.g., two distinct news broadcasts), the algorithm can return that the video in question is a copy, as the news broadcast often involves a similar kind of banner, and the presenter often sits in a similar position.
 Videos with very minimal changes in frames with respect to time are more vulnerable to hash collision.

 Algorithms

 The following are some algorithms and techniques proposed for video copy detection.